-- With an ORCID iD you can ensure information about your research activities (e.g publications, grants) are correctly associated with you
+- With an ORCiD you can ensure information about your research activities (e.g publications, grants) are correctly associated with you

 - You can maintain all of your key information in one place and have complete control over what information is displayed publicly

-- An ORCID iD is now essential when you apply for external funding, and publishers' systems increasingly connect with ORCID
+- An ORCiD is now essential when you apply for external funding, and publishers' systems increasingly connect with ORCiD

-How do I get an ORCID iD and link it to SOAS Research Online?
+How do I get an ORCiD and link it to SOAS Research Online?

-- Creating your ORCID iD is free, quick and simple to do
+- Creating your ORCiD is free, quick and simple to do

 - Visit the ORCID registration page